 Self-Directed Studies is a block of time allocated during the school day for Grade 11 or 12 students to complete school related-tasks which may include but are not limited to homework, teacher or counselor meetings, project or study group meetings, assessment make-ups.
-Students are asked to work in the library during this time and are expected to use their time wisely, maintain a quiet and productive work environment while respecting the needs of the other students in the space.
-Note: Students who wish to still participate in an Ensemble course, and also need periodic Directed Studies time can
+Students are asked to work in the Student Life Center during this time and are expected to use their time wisely, maintain a quiet and productive work environment while respecting the needs of the other students in the space.
+Note: Students who wish to still participate in an Ensemble course, and also need periodic Directed Studies time can enroll in one of the Band or Choir Ensembles and share their time with directed studies.

-$enroll\ in\ one\ of\ the\ Band\ or\ Choir\ Ensembles\ and\ share\ their\ time\ with\ directed\ studies.$